ZeldaFan0225/AI_Horde_Discord/README.md

 - /generate command with all options the api supports at the time of creating this file
 - /login, /logout and /updatetoken for users to add and manage their account which they can create at https://stablehorde.net/register
-- /userinfo which shows your stable horde user information and the user information of anybody else who is logged in
+- /userinfo (Userinfo context command) which shows your stable horde user information and the user information of anybody else who is logged in
 - /terms which shows how the bot currently handles the api token and further information
+- /models which shows all currently available models
+- /worker which lets you see information on an active worker
+- /team which lets you see information on a team
+- /news which shows latest news about the horde
+- /transferkudos (Transfer Kudos context command) to send somebody kudos
-- advanced configuration file which lets you change how the bot behaves and what actions the user can use (for limits refer to https://stablehorde.net/register)
+- advanced configuration file which lets you change how the bot behaves and what actions the user can use (for limits refer to https://stablehorde.net/api)
-- logging for any malicious, nsfw or illegal content
+- logging prompts, user id and generation id to track generation of malicious, nsfw or illegal content

 ## How to set up